 To get Captain Marvel in Avengers 5, though, Marvel had to agree to give up a few things.
 Brie Larson had demands, and word is those demands have now been met.

 Among those demands was the notion that Brie Larson’s character had to be the new leader of The Avengers so she can get top billing.
-She’d take that role over more established and financially successful characters like Spider-Man and Black Panther.
+She’d take that role over more established and financially successful characters like Spider-Man.
 But she wanted it and apparently word is that she has gotten it.

 In addition, according to WGTC Brie Larson, demanded she be paid the same amount as her male co-stars.
-That includes the ones playing bigger name characters, like Spider-Man and again more financially successful characters like Black Panther.
+That includes the ones playing bigger name characters, like Spider-Man.
 Those demands have now been met as well, according to various sources.

-So saddle up for The Avengers 5 starring Captain Marvel and also Spider-Man, Black Panther, and Scarlet Witch if there’s enough time and money left for them.
+So saddle up for The Avengers 5 starring Captain Marvel and also Spider-Man and Scarlet Witch if there’s enough time and money left for them.

 The Battle To Lead The Avengers